Doreen Granpeesheh: Early life and career

 In 2008, Granpeesheh produced and appeared in the documentary Recovered: Journeys Through the Autism Spectrum and Back, which featured four children she claimed had fully recovered from autism and co-occurring intellectual disability after undergoing intensive, longterm ABA.
 In the film, Granpeesheh stated, "There's a lot of scientific research that shows children recover from autism, and yet, still, the medical community in general is not aware of how prevalent recovery is.
 More than half of the children receiving intervention at an early age recover completely."

-In 2011, Granpeesheh appeared with actor and anti-vaccine activist Jenny McCarthy to promote a web-based program Granpeesheh developed, which she claimed could "assess, treat, track and help recover children from autism."
-The appearance took place at a conference cohosted by AutismOne and Generation Rescue, two organizations known for repeating the debunked claim that vaccines make people autistic and promoting unproven and sometimes dangerous autism treatments and cures.

 In 2014, Granpeesheh published Evidence-Based Treatment for Children with Autism: The CARD Model with co-editors Jonathan Tarbox, Adel Najdowski, and Julie Kornack.

 In 2016, Granpeesheh appeared in Andrew Wakefield's Vaxxed, a pseudoscientific propaganda film that pushed Wakefield's widely debunked theory that the MMR vaccine causes autism.
 Granpeesheh featured prominently in the film, falsely claiming that autism is caused by children "not detoxifying from the vaccinations" and can be treated with detoxification.
 Granpeesheh had previously worked with Wakefield at his clinic, the Thoughtful House Center for Children, and was a principal member of the company.
 While still associated with Thoughtful House, Granpeesheh co-presented an ABA continuing-education session at the ASA's 2008 national conference; the session focused on combining ABA with biomedical treatments (including detoxification) to achieve "optimal outcomes" for autistic children.
 In a 2023 interview, Granpeesheh rejected the label "anti-vaccine," while confirming that she still believed in the debunked detoxification theory.

 In 2025, Granpeesheh appeared as herself in the fifth episode of the second season of The Rehearsal when Nathan Fielder came to speak to her.

 Notable awards received by Granpeesheh include the 2011 George Winokur Clinical Research Paper Award from the American Academy of Clinical Psychiatrists and the 2007 Wendy F. Miller Professional of the Year Award from the ASA.